 The magic of the resume writing process is in only sharing your skills, education, and accomplishments that reflect what you actually want to do.
 Your highlighted accomplishments should only include those experiences that you want to use in the future.

 Employers are looking for talent that can be successful in fixing their problems.
-If you tell the story of all that you did including the parts that you hated doing, you are essentially selling yourself out of the job that you really want.
+If you tell the story of ALL that you did, including the parts that you hated doing, you are selling yourself to a job you don’t really want.

-Strategically customizing your resume helps direct your future employer to what you want to do now.
+Strategically customize your resume, directing your future employer to what you want to do now.
 Do not blindly list every single thing that you did in your past.

 Need more resume tips to get the job you really want?
-Use our Tools for the Best Resume Rebuild Ever and create a resume that sets you up for success.
+Use the Tools for the Best Resume Rebuild Ever and create a resume that sets you up for success.